Rohaid-Bhatti/Expense-Tracking-App/README.md

 - Navigate to the "Expense List" screen to view a list of all recorded expenses.
 - Tap the "Edit" button to edit an expense or the "Delete" button to remove it.

+### Dashboard

+- Access the "Dashboard" to see graphical representations of your expenses.
+- Categories are displayed as pie charts, and total expenses are shown.
+- Additionally, recent expenses are displayed on the dashboard.

 ## Firebase Integration

 The app integrates with Firebase to store expense data and user information.
 Ensure that you have set up Firebase as mentioned in the installation steps.